JFK: Coming of Age in the American Century, 1917–1956: America's entry into WWII

-At only 22, after a seven-month trip from Moscow to Jerusalem, having questioned his father's isolationism, Kennedy was in Berlin in early September 1939, to witness first hand Prime Minister Neville Chamberlain announce Britain's intent to enter the war.
-Kennedy was more moved however, by Churchill's idealistic speech on September 3 as Chairman of the Admiralty that the war would "establish the rights of the individual", and would be a "war to establish and revive the stature of man."
+At only 22, after a seven-month trip from Moscow to Jerusalem, having questioned his father's isolationism, Kennedy was in Berlin in early September 1939, to witness firsthand Prime Minister Neville Chamberlain announce Britain's intent to enter the war.
+Kennedy was more moved however, by Churchill's idealistic speech on September 3 as chairman of the Admiralty that the war would "establish the rights of the individual", and would be a "war to establish and revive the stature of man."
 Logevall also noted that as a great admirer of Churchill, JFK's speeches may have at times been written in a similar tone and cadence.

-Logevall stressed Kennedy's strong belief in the need for America to enter WWII, though it differed markedly from his father's isolationist stance as Ambassador to Britain, and noted importantly that Kennedy advised his father, after he lost his post as Ambassador to Britain on how to softly modify and explain his isolationist views.
+Logevall stressed Kennedy's strong belief in the need for America to enter WWII, though it differed markedly from his father's isolationist stance as Ambassador to Britain, and noted importantly that Kennedy advised his father after he lost his post as Ambassador to Britain on how to softly modify and explain his isolationist views.